%reset -f

 If she observes that professors tend to be late, then her posterior estimate of \theta will have an expected value greater than zero (i.e. { \operatorname{E}[\theta \mid t] > 0 }), and if she ends up expecting professors to be early, then { \operatorname{E}[\theta \mid t] < 0 }.

-In this tutorial I’ll use the dot above to indicate that a variable is fixed, not inferred (the dot is not standard notation, just what I’m using here).
+In this tutorial I’ll use a dot above to indicate that a variable is fixed, not inferred.
+(N.B. the dot is not standard notation, just what I’m using here.)
 In the graphical schematic, fixed parameters are depicted as bare symbols rather than nodes.
 Note that “fixed” means the values are not updated during inference (but you can, of course, manually tune these values or learn suitable values by minimizing some loss function in conjunction with a model fitting algorithm).

 Since the model infers the distribution of \theta, the graphical schematic depicts it as an open node (i.e. a latent random variable).
 The data in this model are t.